 - Prose should be typed, double-spaced, one side of plain white paper only.
 Poetry should be typed, one side of plain white paper only, no more than one poem per page.

-- For those submitting online: Please submit work online under the theme category at: nimrodjournal.submittable.com/submit.
+- For those submitting online: Please submit work online under the theme category at: submittable.com/submit.
 A $3 fee is charged for online submissions to cover the administrative costs associated with those submissions.

 - If the online submission fee or the postage to send work by mail will pose a substantial economic burden, writers may seek a waiver of the fee.
 To seek a waiver, please email us at email@example.com with your request and reasons for seeking a waiver.

-Nimrod is a nonprofit literary magazine published in print by The University of Tulsa, with issues appearing twice a year.
-All contributors to the magazine receive two copies of the issues in which their work appears.
+Nimrod is a nonprofit literary magazine published by The University of Tulsa, with issues appearing twice a year.
+All contributors to the magazine also receive two copies of the issue in which their work appears.

 Send postal manuscripts to: